codejones-hub/plutus/doc/tutorials/contract-testing.rst

 pays zero Ada to the contract script.
 The transaction is balanced, submitted, and validated by the emulator at slot 2.
 Then another transaction, ``1eba...``, is created, which forges the game token.
-This transaction is in turn balanced and submitted without error--but although no errors are reported, *this transaction is not validated*.
+This transaction is in turn balanced (resulting in a new hash, ``2d66...``), and submitted without error--but although no errors are reported, *this transaction is not validated*.

 *** I just noticed that the transaction being submitted in slot 2 is NOT the one that was previously balanced!
 What is going on?
 Did balancing it change its hash or something? ***